embassynetwork/modernomad/setup.md

 - `pip install -r requirements.txt.`

 ## first time and on model updates
+- make sure settings.py and, if applicable, local_settings.py exist and are correct.
 - `./manage.py syncdb` to create and sync the models of installed apps
 - `./manage.py migrate` to set up the migrations